Student Program Coordinator, Asian Pacific Islander Resource Center

 - Willingness to work in an environment emphasizing knowledge and values related to cross cultural communication and interactions.

-- Working knowledge and interest in issues relating to Chicana/o, Latina/o population and worldwide.
+- Working knowledge and interest in APIDA community issues in the U.S., the Pacific, Asia, and worldwide.

 - Ability to work with individuals for both personal and collective good.